-The Board supports access for students to rich information resources and the development by staff of appropriate skills to analyze and evaluate such resources.
+The board supports access by students to rich information resources and the development by staff of appropriate skills to analyze and evaluate such resources.

 All such materials shall be consistent with board-system guidelines and staff will provide guidance and instruction to students in the appropriate use of such resources.